-Date of Pre-Application Webinars:

-The Office of Elementary and Secondary

-Education intends to conduct

-informational webinars designed to

-provide technical assistance to

-interested applicants for grants under

-the Academies Program.
-These

-informational webinars occur

-approximately 2 weeks after the

-publication of this notice in the Federal

-Register at https://oese.ed.gov/offices/

-office-of-discretionary-grants-supportservices/effective-educatordevelopment-programs/americanhistory-and-civics-academies.
+Pre-Application Webinars: The Office of Elementary and Secondary Education intends to conduct informational webinars designed to provide technical assistance to interested applicants for grants under the AHC-NA program.
+These informational webinars will occur approximately 2 weeks after this notice is published in the Federal Register, with information available at https:// oese.ed.gov/offices/office-ofdiscretionary-grants-support-services/ effective-educator-developmentprograms/national-activities-grant/.

-Note: For potential new grantees or for applicants unfamiliar with grantmaking at the Department, please consult the resources on the Department's Grants web page: www2.ed.gov/fund/grant/about/discretionary/index.html.
+Note: For potential grantees new or unfamiliar with grantmaking at the Department, please consult the resources on the Department's Grants web page: www2.ed.gov/fund/grant/ about/discretionary/index.html.

-Deadline for Notice of Intent To Apply: May 30, 2023.
+Deadline for Notice of Intent to Apply: May 30, 2023.